 Woodbury Application – Upload unofficial transcripts to the Woodbury Application, or submit official transcripts via Parchment, Naviance and The National Clearinghouse.

 Official transcripts through mail submission, must include an original signature of the school official(s) and be sealed in an unopened envelope.
 Transcripts should be mailed to:

-Submit three professional and/or academic letters of recommendation.
+Submit two professional and/or academic letters of recommendation.

-Submit a two to three page essay describing your qualifications for acceptance into the MBA program.
+Electronically submit a two-or-three-page essay via our online application system describing your qualifications for acceptance into the MBA program.
 Address your leadership potential, motivational aptitude, and career goals.
 Discuss how Woodbury’s MBA will assist you in accomplishing your goals.

-Applicants are required to submit a professional resume or curriculum vitae.
+Electronically submit a professional resume or curriculum vitae via our online application system.
 This information should list your academic research, professional experience, and/or published works.

-All graduate design applicants are required to submit a portfolio of creative work conveying the scope of their design sensibilities when applying for the Master of Architecture (M.Arch.), Master of Interior Architecture (M.I.A.), Master of Landscape Architecture (M.L.A.), Master of Science in Architecture (M.S.Arch.), and Master of Science in Architecture, Real Estate Development (M.S.Arch.
-RED) programs.
+All graduate design applicants are required to submit a portfolio of creative work conveying the scope of their design sensibilities when applying for the Master of Architecture (M.Arch.), Master of Interior Design (M.I.D.), and Master of Science in Architecture (M.S.Arch.).

-The GMAT/GRE is not a requirement for admission to the MBA Program.
+The GMAT/GRE are not a requirement for admission to any of Woodbury’s graduate programs.